-Is the IB easier than A-Levels in Singapore?
+Is the IB easier than A-Levels in Singapore? - Australian International School (AIS)

 August 1, 2024

-Is the IB easier than A-Levels in Singapore?
+Is the IB Easier Than A-Levels in Singapore?

 While the IB is commonly believed to be more challenging because of the critical thinking required, it actually may not be the case for everyone.
 After all, it really boils down to your specific study goals and needs.